Skip to main content

 Meg Thompson Meg Thompson, DVM, DACVR

-Dr. Meg Thompson serves as the director of Cornell University Hospital for Animals and Associate Dean of Hospital Operations.
-A member of the Cornell faculty since 2006, Thompson earned her D.V.M. degree from the Tufts University School of Veterinary Medicine and completed her clinical training at Angell Memorial Animal Hospital and the University of Florida.
+Dr. Meg Thompson has been a member of the Cornell faculty since 2006, Thompson earned her D.V.M. degree from the Tufts University School of Veterinary Medicine and completed her clinical training at Angell Memorial Animal Hospital and the University of Florida.
 She is a diplomate of the American College of Veterinary Radiology.

 Dr. Thompson's clinical and business interests includes informatics and emerging veterinary information technology, education technology, entrepreneurship, and small animal abdominal ultrasound.